CarlosAMolina/cmoli.es/src/wiki/gnu-linux/arch-linux/installation.md

 ## Start session

-Turn on the pc and write `root` as the user, then write you password.
+Turn on the pc and write `root` as the user, then write your password.

 ## Configure network